Query Rewriting via LLMs: Basic Prompts

 \section{Basic Prompts}

 In this section, we explore the simplest interface to LLMs, namely \textit{prompting}, for query rewriting.
-We evaluate four basic prompts, illustrated in Figure~\ref{fig:baseline-prompts}, which cover a progressive range of detail in the instructions and test the effectiveness of the LLM's base knowledge.
+We evaluate four basic prompts, enumerated in Figure~\ref{fig:baseline-prompts}, which cover a progressive range of instructional detail and test the effectiveness of the LLM's base knowledge.

 \myparagraph{Prompt~1:} This is the baseline prompt used in \cite{Genrewrite}, which simply asks the LLM to rewrite a given query to improve performance.

 \myparagraph{Prompt~2:} Explicit instructions are included to maintain semantic and functional equivalence while rewriting.